 Federal Pell Grant

 The Pell Grant is an entitlement program.
 It is awarded to help undergraduates pay for their college education.
 Unlike loans, grants do not have to be paid back.
 Students who have earned a bachelor's degree are ineligible for a Pell Grant.
-To qualify for a Pell Grant the student must have financial need and be enrolled in a degree-seeking program on a full- or part-time basis.
-The maximum award is distributed over two semesters.
+To qualify for a Pell Grant the student must have financial need and be enrolled in a degree-seeking program on a full or part-time basis.

 2019-2020 Pell Grant Chart: Eligibility for pell grant funds based on your 19-20 EFC (Expected Family Contribution)